 The Geoffrion Family Fellowship is the highest honor awarded by the Humanities Center to an undergraduate.
-Up to six students are selected annually.
+Up to eight students are selected annually.
 They receive extraordinary opportunities to work one-on-one with faculty, interact with distinguished visiting writers and intellectuals, and develop advanced skills in research and public engagement.

 The Geoffrion Family Undergraduate Fellows Program is connected to the annual Altman Program in the Humanities.
 It is open to outstanding Miami University undergraduates who seek an opportunity to explore advanced scholarship in the humanities.
 Geoffrion Fellows join the Altman faculty research community of eight to ten professors from a range of academic disciplines.
 This faculty group gathers to study an issue of consequence through a special faculty seminar and a series of public lectures, conferences, and other events.
 Two members of the faculty research group also teach a special 400-level course on the theme of the Altman Program.

 The goal of the program is to offer ambitious undergraduates an opportunity to conduct independent inquiry, an introduction to research collaboration in the humanities, and a sense of what it is like to be a professor of history, philosophy, language, literature, or culture.